 “You got it.
 Even the sincerity in this conversation is beginning to work for me,” she says as we step out the front door and into the moonlight.

-Why did I just tell you that story?
+Why did we just tell you that story?

-I need to be reminded of the beauty and sweetness of passionately absorbing oneself into the present moment—into the people, the dialogs, and the priceless little events that exist there.
+We need to be reminded of the beauty and sweetness of passionately absorbing oneself into the present moment—into the people, the dialogues, and the priceless little events that exist there.

-Because too often, amidst the hustle, I forget.
+Because too often, amid the hustle, we forget.

-I forget to be grateful for the opportunity directly in front of me.
+We forget to be grateful for the opportunity directly in front of us.

-So I wrote a story about a night from my distant past that I can remember and recite in vivid detail simply because I was completely present at the time.
+So Marc wrote a story about a night from our distant past that we can remember and recite in vivid detail simply because we were completely present at the time.

-I wasn’t distracted.
-I wasn’t in a rush to get somewhere better.
-I wasn’t resisting things, or trying to change them in any way.
+We weren’t distracted.
+We weren’t in a rush to get somewhere better.
+We weren’t resisting things, or trying to change them in any way.

-And, as a result, I allowed that night to change my life.
+And as a result, I allowed that night to change our lives.

 Admitting the Hard Truth, and Embracing It